davidddeveloper/alx-interview/0x02-minimum_operations/README.md

 # Minimum Operations
 > `question` In a text file, there is a single character H. Your text editor can execute only two operations in this file: Copy All and Paste.
 Given a number n, write a method that calculates the fewest number of operations needed to result in exactly n H characters in the file.
 >
 > `my understand` - you are only allowed to perform read/write operation on the file, the file will contain a single character H, the end goal is to end up with n Hs (n number of Hs).
 Eventhough this is what the question means, it is not necessary to perform read/write operation or even work with fille(s) in your solution.
 It is just an assumption to say `In a text file, there is a single character H.` However, in the psuedocode below, I have include the read/write operation so you can really understand what's going on in the solution.
 But note also that including the read/write operation in the solution can be ineffective especially with larger values of n - `your cpu will get fried`.
-Regardless I have included it in the pseudocode - so it is your choice to make, wheather to include in your final solution or not.
+Regardless I have included it in the pseudocode - so it is your choice to make wheather to include in it your final solution or not.
 >

 ## concepts that helped me to solve the question